 I’d like to first give a shout out to my mother and my father, who are celebrating their 29th wedding anniversary this day.
-I have been so very blessed to have these two beautiful people as my parents, showing me how to love God in their love for me and for one another.
-I have learned so much about patience and mercy from my mother, and I have learned so much about commitment and respect from my father; and from both of them I have learned love and sacrifice.
-They have showed me, in their own way, that Sainthood is possible for ordinary folk like us, and I hope and I pray that I and they will enter gloriously into the Resurrection of our Lord and Savior, Jesus Christ.
+I have been so very blessed to have these two beautiful people as my parents.
+They have shown me how to love God through reverence and sacrifice and in their love for me and for one another.
+I have learned so much about patience and mercy from my mother, and I have learned so much about commitment and respect from my father; and from both of them, I have learned love and sacrifice.
+They have shown me, in their own way, that Sainthood is possible for ordinary folk like us, and I hope and I pray that I and they will enter gloriously into the Resurrection of our Lord and Savior, Jesus Christ.
 Read more

 29 March 2018: Holy Thursday Read more